 Interactive vs. Educational

-Interactive, and educational are incorrectly used interchangeably to describe toys that stimulate a specific area of your child’s development.
+People incorrectly use the words “interactive” and “educational” interchangeably to describe toys that stimulate a specific area of your child’s development.

 Not all educational toys are interactive.
 Lego bricks, arguably the most popular educational toy of all time, are not interactive.
-Video games are — but not all of them are educational.
+Video games are interactive, but not all of them are educational.